moflaky/moflaky/README.md

 - 👋 Hi, I’m @moflaky, more commonly known as Matthew
-- 👀 I’m a full stack software developer for Upstream Impact
+- 👀 I’m a Software Developer for Upstream Impact
 - 🌱 We develop groundbreaking applications that help fight hunger in America
 - 📫 How to reach me salamackm@gmail.com